Kidel/Cellar-Door/README.md

 # Cellar-Door
-Cellar Door is a PHP script that will scan a bg folder with background images and generate a jQuery script to switch them every 10 seconds.
-CSS transition included.
-Lazy load (only next picture is preloaded).
+Cellar Door is a PHP function that will scan a folder with background images and generate a jQuery script to switch them as body background every 10 seconds (as default).
+CSS transition animation is included.
+Lazy load policy (only next picture is pre-loaded).

  * Cellar Door
  * PHP - jQuery - CSS